This is a small installable skill for turning X bookmarks into GitHub inbox work.

 Follow-up workflow

-The next skill should process these raw Linear Triage items with Hermes, Codex, or another agent heartbeat.
+The next skill should process these raw GitHub x-inbox items with Hermes, Codex, or another agent heartbeat.